willsam100/CodingWIthSamBlog/_posts/2017-07-06-gui-animations-asyncawait-to-fs-async.md

 </tr>
 </tbody>
 </table>
-<p>The last line is all that's changed.
+The last line is all that's changed.
 An attempt was made to replicate the <code>Async</code> action 8 times and then iter over the resulting list wrapping the animation in <code>do!</code> and executing as <code>Async.StartImmediate</code>.
 I had assuming that <code>Async.StartImmediate</code> was the same as C# and that they could be chained together.
 As already stated, this doesn't work.
-In F#, any async work must be enclosed in an async block, and started only once. <code>Async.StartImmediate</code> is analogous with an a C# method of <code>public async void</code> meaning you can not continue after the task has been started.</p>
+In F#, any async work must be enclosed in an async block, and started only once. <code>Async.StartImmediate</code> is analogous with an a C# method of <code>public async void</code> meaning you can not continue after the task has been started.

-<h3>A working version</h3>
+## A working version
-<p>I still didn't want to put a variable with a for loop in, so I found the best compromise I could handle.
-Here is the first working solution:</p>
+I still didn't want to put a variable with a for loop in, so I found the best compromise I could handle.
+Here is the first working solution:
 <table class="pre">
 <tbody>
 <tr>